Uberspace/lab/source/guide_searx.rst

 Tuning
 ======
 The basic configuration is quiet well.
-Nearly all aspects to change are prossible from the searx front-end.
+Nearly all aspects to change are possible from the searx front-end.
 These changes will be saved in a cookie, a temporary solution.

 If you want to reduce the search services for example by default, than you have to change the standard configuration.